seansica/resume/edit-me/cms/educationalExperiences/3-university.md

 institution: Boston University
 ---

+- Magna Cum Laude
-Graduated with a 3.7 GPA.
+- Graduated with a 3.7 GPA.